 When you see things like: ‘she likes to be in control of her peers’, ‘she has significant difficulties with managing her emotions and behaviour’, ’her behaviours have been unpredictable and aggressive’, ‘she can have significant and aggressive outbursts towards adults and peers’, ‘she finds it hard to regulate her emotions’, ‘she has difficulties with appropriate social interaction and needs to develop social skills so that she can work within a group’, ‘outbursts can be mood related and it is difficult to foresee triggers’, ‘she can be defiant and oppositional with adults’ etc, it’s no wonder it takes time to find an appropriate placement!

 However, the school that the LA had decided was appropriate and who were being approached (a ‘State Special School’) continued to be full.
-I was naturally keen to get my daughter back into education as soon as possible and frustratingly couldn’t understand why if this school was full, why ISEND weren’t actively looking at other schools who could potentially offer a placement?
+I was naturally keen to get my daughter back into education as soon as possible (having had to pull her out of mainstream for her own well-being) and frustratingly couldn’t understand why if this school was full, why ISEND weren’t actively looking at other schools who could potentially offer a placement?
 Later to discover, well realise really, how influential ‘budgets’ were!
 Drrrr!

 It was in November 2015, I tried to enlist the support of my local MP as the placement that the LA felt was the correct placement for my daughter was not, in my mind, suitable and couldn’t offer a placement anyway.
 Unfortunately, my MP confirmed that he has no influence on where the LA place children.